ChyKusuma/SPHINXVerify/README.md

 #### `verify_sphinx_protocol()`

-Simulates the interaction between a SPHINXProver and a SPHINXVerifier object.
+Simulates the interaction between a SPHINX prover and verifier using the SPHINX protocol.

 Returns a boolean value indicating the final result of the simulation.
 The function performs the following steps:
-- Creates instances of `SPHINXProver` and `SPHINXVerifier`.
+- Creates instances of `SPHINXProver` and `SPHINXVerifier` objects.
 - Initiates the interaction by obtaining the initial message using `sendMessage` from the verifier object.
-- Continues the interaction until the verifier is done interacting:
+- Continues the interaction until the verifier is done by:
   - The prover receives the message from the verifier using `receiveMessage`.
   - The prover sends the response message using `sendMessage`.
   - The response message is passed back to the verifier using `receiveMessage`.
 - Verifies the final result using `verify` from the verifier object.

-## Overall Functionality

 The code provides functions to verify SPHINX blocks and chains, perform data verification, and simulate the interaction between a prover and a verifier using the SPHINX protocol.
+These functions utilize the capabilities of the `libstark::Protocols::ProverInterface` and `libstark::Protocols::verifierInterface` objects to generate and verify proofs, allowing for secure and private verification of transactions in a blockchain system.

 ### Note